|

 performance and pipe size.
 Still 1 HP does seem on the small

 side.
-I suggest that you replace the sand with
+I suggest that

-adequate to turn the pool over every 4-6 hours, you might
+water flow is not adequate to turn the pool over every 4-6

-of the pool pump?
+operation.
 I hope that I have been helpful.

 Sincerely.
 Alan Schuster, 5/10/2010